obryen/wallet-classifier-api/README.md

-# God Mode API build on Nestjs
+# Wallet classifier API build on Nestjs

-This is the boilerplate service for NestJS, intended as a starting point when creating any new backend services using Nest.
+The Wallet Classifier API allows users to retrieve a list of classifications based on their wallet address.
+By providing their wallet address as a parameter, users can receive a comprehensive list of classifications for each token that has been preconfigured.

 ## How to use